jody29/map-test/README.md

 * [:copyright: License](https://github.com/jody29/zwerfinator_interactive_map#copyright-license)

 ## 💡 Concept
-The concept for this project is to render a map of all the municipalities in the Netherlands.
-Every municipality gets a color which represents the percentage of people who are vaccinated in that municipality.
-This will show in which municipalities the most people are vaccinated.
-This will also show which municipalities have a low vaccination percentage
+The concept for this project is to show the trash that the zwerfinator cleared from various McDonalds locations in the Netherlands.
+The trash can be seen on an interactive map.
+The user can click on a location and see the trash with different colors that corresponds to the material of the trash.

 ## ⚙️ Installation
 Clone the repo to your own device